Kamaldeep Bhui

-Bhui has served as Editor in Chief of the British Journal of Psychiatry, as Editor of the International Journal of Culture and Mental Health, and as Director of the World Psychiatric Association Collaborating Centre.
+Bhui is NIHR Senior Investigator and Director of the World Psychiatric Association Collaborating Centre.
+He is senior research fellow at Wadham College, Oxford.

 Biography

 Bhui was born in Kenya to a family of Punjabi Sikh background, and educated in the United Kingdom.

 Bhui graduated from the United Medical & Dental Schools of Guy’s and St Thomas’ Hospitals with a medical degree in 1988.
 He holds postgraduate qualifications in psychiatry, mental health studies, epidemiology, and psychotherapy.
 He completed clinical training in London, secured a first Consultant appointment in 1999, followed in 2000 and 2003 by Consultant/Senior Lecturer and Consultant/Professorial posts in East London Foundation Trust and Queen Mary University of London.
 Bhui was subsequently appointed Professor of Cultural Psychiatry and Epidemiology at the Research Centre for Psychiatry at St Bartholomew’s Hospital and the London School of Medicine.

 Bhui is co-founder of Careif, an international mental health charity.